Introduction

 The Cookie Loophole-Loophole Explained

 The first loophole is the assumption that any cookie banner equals compliance.
 The double loophole is the reality that banners can be engineered to look compliant while violating GDPR Article 7 in spirit and substance.
-Consent must be as easy to withdraw as to give, freely given, and not coerced.
+Article 7(3) is explicit that “it shall be as easy to withdraw as to give consent,” and Article 7(4) treats consent as suspect wherever access to a service is conditioned on accepting data processing that is not necessary to provide it.[3]
+Consent, in other words, must be freely given, specific, informed, unambiguous — and just as revocable as it was grantable.
 Dark patterns create the illusion of choice while guaranteeing acceptance.
 The system is built so that users have no real agency, and enforcement never forces systemic change.

 GDPR Non-Conformity Tactics in Practice